 Collecting all of the previous results we can write down

 where we remind ourselves that $x= y^{-1}(\lambda - \lambda^{-1})^{-1}$ and $y$ is a solution of the polynomial $P$.
 We are working in a non-integral ring, so the existence of a solution is non-obvious.
-However, a result of Shigeaki Nagamichi \cite{kobayashi1988eigenvalues}, tells us as long as the reduction has roots, the corresponding super polynomial also has roots. \end{proof} \begin{remark} Although it is proven for complex coefficients, we can see that the same proof strategy works for the case of $\operatorname{OSp}(1|2)$ with real coefficients, where the reduction of that element is hyperbolic. \end{remark} \begin{remark} In Witten and Stanford \cite{stanford2020jtgravityensemblesrandom} they make use of this parametrization of the moduli space of flat $\operatorname{OSp}(1|2)$-connections to compute an explicit form of $G$-invariant measures.
-They also write it down in the form
+However, a result of Shigeaki Nagamichi \cite{kobayashi1988eigenvalues}, tells us as long as the reduction possesses roots, the corresponding super polynomial also has roots. \end{proof} \begin{remark} Although it is proven for complex coefficients, we can see that the same proof strategy works for the case of $\operatorname{OSp}(1|2)$ with real coefficients, where the reduction of that element is hyperbolic. \end{remark} \begin{remark} In \cite{stanford2020jtgravityensemblesrandom} they make use of this parametrization of the moduli space of flat $\operatorname{OSp}(1|2)$-connections to compute an explicit form of $G$-invariant measures.
+They also write down the pair in the form

-This might look different compared to the parametrization given earlier, however one remembers that the Taylor expansion of odd things vanishes after the first order.
+This might look different compared to the parametrization given earlier, but one recalls that the Taylor expansion of odd elements vanishes after the first order.
 Expanding it that way gives you the desired result.
 Furthermore, one notes that this parametrization of our pair $(A,B)$ ensures that there are 3 even degrees of freedom and 2 odd degrees of freedom (defined up to sign).
-We also note, that $q_1,\ q_2$ are the generators of $\mathfrak{g}_1$ of $\mathfrak{osp}(1|2)$ which you simply exponentiate to turn them into elements in the corresponding algebraic supergroup. \end{remark}
+We also note that $q_1,\ q_2$ are the generators of $\mathfrak{g}_1$ of $\mathfrak{osp}(1|2)$ and by exponentiation they become elements in the corresponding algebraic supergroup. \end{remark}